How It Works: Two-Step Analysis

 GOOD DEAL: fee ≥ $7.5k + at least 1 viable exit

-• Repairs > 40% of ARV (high risk)
+• Repairs > 40% of ARV → caps at WEAK

-All dollar/percentage thresholds adjustable in Settings.
+All dollar/percentage thresholds, including the asking-gap bands, are adjustable in Settings.

 9. Confidence